-This little cave has some decently preserved art from before the Europeans settlers really took over California.
 The colorful symbols are a bright contrast with the pale sandstone surface.
 Though the meaning of the images is unclear, it’s believed the artwork is related to Chumash cosmology.
+Though the exact age of the rock art is unknown, anthropologists estimate that the paintings were created in the 1600s, if not earlier.

-There’s evidence that the white settlers have known about this spot for years, as early migrants left their mark in the form of graffiti near the enigmatic indigenous artwork.
-The bars were installed over the entrance and the area was declared a state park to prevent further damage.
+There is evidence that the settlers have known about this spot for years, as early migrants left their mark in the form of graffiti near the Indigenous artwork.
+Bars were installed over the entrance and the area was declared a state park to prevent further damage.

 Know Before You Go